microsoft/Olive/_sources/overview/options.md.txt

 - `output_name: [str]` The name of the output.
 This string will be used as the prefix of the output file name.
 If not specified, there is no prefix.

+- `packaging_config: [PackagingConfig]` Olive artifacts packaging configurations.
+If not specified, Olive will not package artifacts.

 Please find the detailed config options from following table for each search algorithm: